kevinrichardgreen/xmonad-config/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is the [xmonad](http://xmonad.org/) base configuration used by Vic Fryzel with modifications to suit Kevin Green's needs.

 ## Introduction